 Health data.
 The college collects certain health records from employees and students who participate in the health insurance program, clinics offered by the Health Professions Division, or who request accommodations through the Americans with Disabilities Act (ADA) Compliance Officer.
 Health Insurance Portability and Accountability Act (HIPPA) and ADA rules are followed regarding the collection and use of this data.
 Employee and student health information is also used in certain programs.
 For example, truck driving and Health Professions programs require drug and alcohol use information.
-For further information, please see Administrative Procedures 3.405 and 3.406.
+For further information, please see Drug and Alcohol Testing of Truck Driving Program Students 3.405 and Criminal Background Checks and Drug Testing of Health Professions Program Students 3.406.
 For students or employees who request tuition assistance through the Tuition Adjustment Advisory Council, we collect information medical status, including data on the nature of an individual’s disability.

 Criminal background data.
 Certain programs and positions in the college require crime information from students and employees.
 Criminal background checks are conducted for new employees as part of the hiring process and at regular intervals for positions in campus safety and in certain programs, such as criminal justice.